 While the band members dressed almost uniformly in black for the concert, perhaps they couldn’t resist adding a few sequins to their costumes, the sparkles in the video footage reinforcing that yes, this was definitely still ABBA taking the stage.

-But unlike, say, the Beatles, there was little to no critical interest in ABBA’s staying power.
+Outside of the fan base, though, little to no critical interest in ABBA could be found at the time.
 “I’m not sure there was a critical conversation,” says Palm, who first began studying ABBA himself in the ’80s. “[ABBA was] dismissed as very lightweight; what could there possibly be to say about them?
 If they were talked about in that sense, it was more like they represented everything that you shouldn’t be.
 They didn’t have a political message and they didn’t care about that sort of thing.
 Not overtly at least.
 I think they were just a symbol for uninteresting music.”

-These ABBA-inspired groups coincided with the popularity of the 1994 Australian cult classic The Adventures of Priscilla, Queen of the Desert, which culminates in a drag performance of “Mamma Mia.”
+But the band's continued critical dismissal made it embraced all the more by listeners who also didn't conform to the societal standards of the day.
+Take the 1994 Australian cult classic The Adventures of Priscilla, Queen of the Desert, which culminates in a drag performance of “Mamma Mia.”
 That same year the heavily ABBA-influenced Muriel’s Wedding also debuted in Australia.
-While not openly queer, the plot is told through the outsider narrative of a social outcast, doubling down on ABBA’s ability to reach audiences that felt left out of the mainstream.
+While not openly queer, the plot is told through the outsider narrative of a social outcast, doubling down on ABBA’s ability to reach audiences who identified as being outside of the mainstream.

-By this time, it had become clear that ABBA was around to stay.
-ABBA Gold, released in 1992 was a staple on the top-40 charts, and the Mamma Mia! musical debuted in London to great acclaim seven years later.
-Ulvaeus had initially rejected the idea of a jukebox musical based on ABBA’s songs when show producer Judy Craymer first approached him about it in the late ’80s, but he later had a change of heart, and after the show was greenlit, it became a smash hit, going on to become one of the longest-running shows in Broadway history in the U.S.
+These films came soon after ABBA Gold was released in 1992.
+The album, which became a staple on the top-40 charts, teased the rise of a larger ABBA resurgence, a wave that only continued to grow after the Mamma Mia! musical debuted in London in 1999.
+Ulvaeus had initially rejected the idea of a jukebox musical based on ABBA’s songs when show producer Judy Craymer first approached him about it in the late ’80s, but after he had a change of heart and the show was greenlit, it became a smash hit, and went on to become one of the longest-running shows in Broadway history in the U.S.

-What Mamma Mia! the musical and movie did to this push and pull over the interpretation of ABBA is hard to say.
+What Mamma Mia! the musical and movie did to this push and pull over the interpretation of ABBA's legacy is hard to say.
 On the one hand, the storyline—a escapist romp of a script about a young woman’s attempt to find her real father by inviting three of them to her wedding—can be viewed through the lens of camp.
-Or it can be taken as a tale of that reinforces the embrace of ABBA that McMullen terms as “safe, white, middle class, and heterosexual.”
+Or it can be taken as a tale of that reinforces the embrace of ABBA that McMullen sums up as “safe, white, middle class, and heterosexual.”

-For their part, the former members of ABBA have welcomed Mamma Mia!.
+It's certainly introduced a whole new fanbase to the band.
 The 2008 movie adaptation starring Meryl Streep and Amanda Seyfried even helped propel the building of ABBA: The Museum in Stockholm, something the band had long resisted.
 “For them,” says Ingmarie Halling, the museum’s creative director, “it felt like being almost dead to be in a museum, so that’s the reason they didn’t want to do it in the first place.”
 But fans had been asking for a place to pay tribute to ABBA, and finally, after Mamma Mia!’s success, she says, “[the band] understood that people were asking for this and the museum was built.”

+As all of this was going on, Chris Patrick finally decided to write his book on ABBA.
 All those years, he had been considering what made ABBA’s music such an earworm.
-He remembers bringing up ABBA at his music consortium in the 1980s and being rebuked because “ABBA is not worth putting in the same room” as other bands of “elite thought.”
+He remembers bringing up ABBA at his music consortium in the 1980s and being rebuked because “ABBA is not worth putting in the same room” as other bands of “elite thought,” as his teacher had put it.

-But time caught up with Patrick’s taste.
-In the book he breaks down ABBA’s songs that were now being embraced by a new generation.
+But time caught up with his taste.
+After a reader of his monthly column for an Australian ABBA listserve urged him to compile his thoughts on ABBA’s musical underpinnings, he decided he would finally do so.
+Adding to the still limited scholarship around the band, he wrote about what made him first fall in love with ABBA's sound.
 Take the minor key, which made its way into many Andersson-Ulvaeus hits and dampers the joyfulness of their lyrics to create a sort of Dionysian whole.
 “The minor key is the melancholy key and ABBA does it so well because they come from a place where it’s dark most of the year; they have a few months of summer, and the rest of the time it’s all dark and snowy and gloomy and that’s why they’re masterful writers of melancholy,” he says.

 Fältskog and Lyngstad’s vocals, meanwhile, he puts in a league of their own “with Frieda being a very husky mezzo soprano and Agnetha being a high, almost shrieky soprano, as she’s demonstrated in some of these really astronomically high vocals that the boys made them sing,” he says.
 “The chemistry of combing those two voices together when you listen to them in unison you can’t tell either of them.
 It’s just a one voice sound.”